Alexandria On May 27, residents of the Del Ray neighborhood awoke to find their

 The local residents quickly tore down the signs and replaced them with messages of love and support that a week later still remain on many telephone poles along Mount Vernon Avenue.
 But while Alexandrians, from neighbors to Mayor Allison Silberberg, have said the actions do not characterize this historic port city, Alexandria has a long history with racism.
 It is a history that was covered up and sometimes literally buried, but one that has never gone away.

 Alexandria was a city built on the backs of slave labor.
 It was black slaves who were injured or killed in leveling the coastal cliff that give Old Town it’s current shape.
-In the early 1800s, Alexandria was one of the slave ports in the country.
+In the early 1800s, Alexandria was one of the largest slave ports in the country.
 The Franklin & Armfield Slave Office & Pen, today the Freedom House Museum and home to the Northern Virginia Urban League, exported thousands of slaves across the American South.

 Patterson is a fourth generation Alexandrian.
 Her family on her mother’s side has been in the city at least since the Civil War.